spring-jdbc-crud/simplejdbcmapper/README.md

 public SimpleJdbcMapper simpleJdbcMapper(DataSource dataSource) {
     SimpleJdbcMapper simpleJdbcMapper = new SimpleJdbcMapper(dataSource);
     // Provide your own custom Supplier.
 Make Sure the type returned by Supplier matches the type
     // of the Property you are annotating.
-Generally audited by is got from a thread local. simpleJdbcMapper.setRecordAuditedBySupplier(() -> "tester");
+Generally 'audited by' is got from a thread local variable
+    // for example when using spring security. simpleJdbcMapper.setRecordAuditedBySupplier(() -> "tester");
     simpleJdbcMapper.setRecordAuditedOnSupplier(() -> LocalDateTime.now());
     return simpleJdbcMapper;